johnfmcrae/Notes/Web/JavaScript/JavaScript_Language/JavaScript Basics.md

 ## Comparisons

-Comparisons are pretty much what you would expect.. for the most part.
+Comparisons are pretty much what you would expect... for the most part.

 When doing an equals comparison with the `==` operator, JavScript casts the variables.